harmony-one/x/progress/theo-fandrich.md

+2023-11-30 Thu: Released v1.1130.18 to testflight and submitted to app store.
+We have added a new submenu and reconfigured delete account functionality to receive app store approval.

 2023-11-29 Wed: Released v1.1130.9 which now handles account deletion which should resolve App Store approval.
 Mixpanel should be integrated by Monday so that we can have full behavioral tracking of app.
 Data.ai and Sensor Tower only repackage the data that is shared within App Connect, so it doesn't provide any granular detail to the user experience.

 2023-11-28 Tue: Released v1.1128.9 in the morning with optimizations to button interactions and unit tests.
 More backend logic will need to be implemented to handle in-App Purchases in production and prompting the user to update to the newest version.